Adverse Reaction to Drugs

 Every patient is assessed to identify their individual needs and choices at the consultation appointment.
 Everyone has a written personalised care plan, which details their individual needs and choices.
 Everyone’s care plan is reviewed on an on-going basis with the involvement of the person.
-The assessment and care planning processes takes account of guidance and research relating to the care and treatment of patients.
+The assessment and care planning processes take account of guidance and research relating to the care and treatment of patients.

-Any variations to the treatment plan are noted on the treatment plan and the patient is asked to sign to confirm acceptance before the varied treatment is carried out.
+Any variations to the treatment plan are noted on the treatment plan, and the patient is asked to sign to confirm acceptance before the varied treatment is carried out.

 The practice is committed to providing a high standard of treatment and service to our patients whilst ensuring that treatment fees are collected on time.
-Team members are expected to make every effort to avoid a difficult situation arising with a patient over payment of fees.
-The use of court action or debt collectors as a means of obtaining settlement of outstanding accounts will only be considered when all reasonable steps to obtain payment have first been taken in writing.
+Team members are expected to make every effort to avoid a difficult situation arising with a patient overpayment of fees.
+The use of court action or debt collectors as a means of obtaining a settlement of outstanding accounts will only be considered when all reasonable steps to obtain payment have first been taken in writing.

 Patients will be made aware of the fees, payment methods and conditions when their appointments are made.
 Private patients will be asked to sign a private treatment plan and estimate.
 It will be explained to all fee-paying patients when they will be expected to pay fees with the full balance due at the final appointment.
-Hygiene appointments, a 50% deposit at booking and a 25% deposit for materials covering any laboratory work In case of an outstanding fee after the end of treatment the following procedure will be followed:
+Hygiene appointments, a 50% deposit at booking and a 25% deposit for materials covering any laboratory work In case of an outstanding fee after the end of treatment, the following procedure will be followed:

 - The patient will be mailed a bill by first class post

-Review for any further treatment will then be assessed by the practice Requirement where the service provider is a body other than a partnership
+Review for any further treatment will then be assessed by the practice requirement where the service provider is a body other than a partnership.

 - Is of good character